grvtwr18/PlayWrightAPIAutomation/README.md

 2. In case you want change the default behaviour of reporting, please got to playwright.config.ts file and go to param - reporter: [['html', { open: 'always' }]].
 You can change the value of Open to -> 'never', 'on-failure'(this is default nature)

-3. To see the reports manually for the run you can navigate to folder **FolderLocation\WithSecureTriangleAPI\playwright-report**.
-Click on index.html file to open it with any browser.
+3. To see the reports manually for the run you can navigate to folder **FolderLocation\WithSecureTriangleAPI\playwright-report**.Click on index.html file to open it with any browser.
 Or you can use below command to open the html report in the default system browser.

 **Import in Visual Studio Code Editor** -